clipos/products_clipos/doc/security.rst

 encrypted system partition.
 The initial initramfs will thus kexec the new kernel and initramfs during boot time.

+.. admonition:: Status
+   :class: warning

-:Status: Not started
+   Not started.

 Linux kernel provided security
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. admonition:: Status
+   :class: notice

+   In progress.
 Please refer to the :ref:`kernel` page for details.

 Linux kernel hardening
 ^^^^^^^^^^^^^^^^^^^^^^

-* Please refer to the :ref:`kernel` page for details.

 * The kernel is carefully configured and only strictly required options are enabled.
 Each rationale behind those options is documented.